Expertise

 • Speed of execution and fieldwork

-• Inexpensive
+• Cost-effective

-• Exclusively for literate populations with Internet access
+• Exclusively for literate populations with internet access

 • Professionalisation of certain respondents